AI-Treasure/UdacityMLAssign2/README.md

 I was not allowed (by my boss) to place my screencast video on youtube, and therefore I placed it in my github environment.

+## Used notebook

+The notebook that I used for the pipelines can be found in my github repository.